soccertrack/funfacts/README.md

 console.log(flattened)                                      // returns 1, 2, 3, 4, 5. flatten hierarchy.

 ```
+Higher-order functions are a powerful feature in functional programming, enabling concepts like callbacks, event handling, middleware in web frameworks, and more.
+They provide flexibility and allow for dynamic behavior based on the functions passed as arguments.

 ### 16. for loop vs forEach
 Considering that we have an array, is it better to use traditional `for loop` or modern high level `forEach`?
 It is better to use traditional for loop because of performance, more control and ability to terminate early.